OpenMDAO/OpenMDAO-Framework/docs/arch-doc/overview.rst

         The following section describes the possibility of having a wxPython GUI and a web based GUI.
 Due to limited programming resources, it is more likely that there will be only one type of GUI, at least in the next few years.
-The GUI will probably be web based, although a final decision has not been made yet.
+The GUI will probably be web based, although a final decision has not been made.

 The framework's capabilities can be viewed as a number of layers supporting